jacanchaplais/compton-seminar/src/slides.md

 In this talk we apply the theoretical work that has been done so far.
 Using these new calculation techniques, we attempt to recover Compton scattering.

-This choice is symbolic of the movement semi-classical particle physics, to a full acceptance of the quantum theory [@compton_1923].
+This choice is symbolic of movement from semi-classical particle physics, to a full acceptance of the quantum theory [@compton_1923].

 ::: notes